Kariye Museum (Chora Church)

 Kariye Museum (Chora Church) information

 İstanbul has more than its fair share of Byzantine monuments, but few are as drop-dead gorgeous as this mosaic- and fresco-laden church.
-Nestled in the shadow of Theodosius II's monumental land walls and now a museum overseen by the Aya Sofya curators, it receives a fraction of the visitor numbers that its big sister attracts but offers an equally fascinating insight into Byzantine art.
+Nestled in the shadow of Theodosius II's monumental land walls and now a museum overseen by the curators of Aya Sofya, it receives a fraction of the visitor numbers that its big sister the famous Aya Sofya attracts but offers equally fascinating insights into Byzantine art.
+Parts of the museum were closed for renovation as of 2016; check which are open before visiting.

 Today the Chora consists of five main architectural units: the nave, the two-storied structure (annex) added to the north, the inner and the outer narthexes and the chapel for tombs (parecclesion) to the south.
-In 2013 a major restoration of the church commenced.
-This will be undertaken in stages, involves closure of parts of the museum and is likely to take a number of years (the estimated date of completion is August 2015).
-At the time of research the nave and the two-storey annexes on the northern side of the building were closed for stage one of the restoration.
-Stage two will see the inner narthex closed and stage three the outer narthex and parecclesion.
-It may not be worth visiting during stage three.
+In 2013 a second major restoration commenced.
+This ongoing process is happening in stages, and involves closure of parts of the museum; first the nave and the two-storey annexes on the northern side of the building, followed by the inner narthex, and finally the outer narthex and parecclesion.
+As the parecclesion has the finest frescoes, it may not be worth visiting the church during the final stage.

 Most of the interior is covered with mosaics depicting the lives of Christ and the Virgin Mary.
-Look out for the Khalke Jesus , which shows Christ and Mary with two donors – Prince Isaac Comnenos and Melane, daughter of Mikhael Palaiologos VIII.
+Look out for the Khalke Jesus, which shows Christ and Mary with two donors – Prince Isaac Comnenos and Melane, daughter of Byzantine emperor Michael VIII Palaiologos.
 This is under the right dome in the inner narthex.
 On the dome itself is a stunning depiction of Jesus and his ancestors (The Genealogy of Christ) .
-On the narthex's left dome is a serenely beautiful mosaic of Mary and the Baby Jesus Surrounded by Ancestors .
+On the narthex's left dome is a serenely beautiful mosaic of Mary and the Baby Jesus Surrounded by her Ancestors .